aditii14/python_pattern_question/README.md

-# dsa_90D
-90  days of data structure with python
+# 50 pattern questions with python